Unitec Residential Development project included in Fast-track Consenting Bill

 The Bill will allow projects listed in the legislation such as the Unitec Residential Development to progress straight to an Expert Consenting Panel.
 Expert Consenting Panels will be appointed to consider and determine resource consents for the project, in place of Auckland Council, for the two years of the legislation’s life.

-For further information about the Bill, and the timeframes for its consideration by Parliament and select committee, please visit www.mfe.govt.nz, etc.
+For further information about the Bill, and the timeframes for its consideration by Parliament and select committee, please visit www.mfe.govt.nz(external link), etc.

-For more information about Unitec, please visit Unitec residential development.
+For more information about Unitec, please visit Unitec residential development(external link).